Ben Stevenson (footballer): Career

 Colchester United re-signed Stevenson on a permanent basis on 30 January 2019, signing a 2 1/2-year deal from Wolves.
 He made his second debut for the club on 2 February, starting in their 4–0 win at Northampton Town.

 An excellent Carabao Cup run with some notable wins against Premiership teams Crystal Palace and Tottenham Hotspur took them to the quarter-finals against Manchester United at Old Trafford eventually losing 3-0.

 On 7 June 2021, Stevenson announced he would be leaving Colchester at the end of his contract after making almost 100 appearances for the U's.

 Stevenson signed for Forest Green Rovers on a two-year deal on 21 June 2021 Forest Green won promotion to League One as champions in the 21/22 season.
 Following their relegation back to League Two at the end of the 2022–23 season, Stevenson departed the club on a free transfer.

 On 21 June 2023, Stevenson returned to League One when he signed for Portsmouth on a two-year contract with the option for a further year.
 Stevenson's debut for Portsmouth came in an EFL Cup tie against Forest Green Rovers, and his league debut followed against Port Vale on 7 October 2023.
 He scored his first goal for Portsmouth on 10 October 2023 in an EFL Trophy tie against Gillingham.

 On 8 May 2025, Cambridge announced he would be leaving in June when his contract expired.

 On 4 October 2025, Stevenson signed for League Two club Cheltenham Town on a deal until the end of the season, with the option to extend.

+On 5 May 2026, Stevenson signed a new contract to remain with the club for the 2026–27 season.